-Core Curriculum Areas A-E (See VSU Core Curriculum) 2 hours

-Environmental Geography majors are required to take MATH 1113
+Core Curriculum Areas A-E (See VSU Core Curriculum) Environmental Geosciences majors are required to take MATH 1113

 in Area A and MATH 2261 in Area D II.

-Environmental Geography majors are advised to take 3 hours of a
+Environmental Geosciences majors are advised to take 3 hours of a

-Foreign Language in Area C. They are advised to take BIOL 2010 and
+Foreign Language in Area C. They are advised to take BIOL 2010 are nd

-CHEM 1211 in Area D II and advised to take GEOG 1101 in Area E.
+CHEM 1211 in Area D II and advised to take GEOG 1100 in Area E. IU

+CHEW 1211 III AICA D II and advised to take GLOG 1100 III AICA E.

-Core Curriculum Area F R hours
+Core Curriculum Area F.

-MATH 2261 (1 hour left over from Area D) Hours
+MATH 2261 (1 hour left over from Area D) 1 hou

 MATH 2620

-BIOL 2010, if not taken in Area D II
+BIOL 2010, if not taken in Area D II 0-4 hour

-CHEM 1211, if not taken in Area D II
+CHEM 1211 & CHEM 1211L, if not taken in Area D II 0-4 hour

 PHSC 1100

 GEOL 1121, GEOG 1112, GEOG 1113

-GEOG 1100, if not taken in Area E
+GEOG 1100, if not taken in Area E 0-3 hour

-GEOG 2010
+GEOG 2010 ır

-Senior-College Curriculum: 60) hours
+Senior-College Curriculum: .
+60 hours

 Required departmental courses

 GEOG 3050, GEOG 3410, GEOG 3210,

 GEOG 3300, GEOG 4860, and GEOG 4861

-Group A course (Tools)
+Group A course (Tools) 'S

 GEOG 3051, GEOG 3052, GEOG 3053, or GEOG 4700

-Group B course (Surficial Features/Processes 3-4 hours
+Group B course (Surficial Features/Processes 'S

 GEOG 3310, GEOG 3320, or GEOG/GEOL 3710

-Group C course (Supporting Geoscience courses) 4 hours
+Group C course (Supporting Geoscience courses) 4 hour 'S

 GEOL 3010, 3100, 3101, 3102, 3103, 3330, 3410, 3510

 GEOG 3810, 3910, 3920

 GEOG/GEOL 3020, 3120, 3200, 3240

 GEOL Electives above 3000

-Other Supporting Courses
+Other Supporting Courses 'S

 Foreign Language 6-9 hours

 (3 hours may be taken in Area C)

 Guided Electives 1-15 hours

 Students wishing to concentrate in Biology are advised to take

 BIOL 2230, BIOL 2270, BIOL 3300, or any Taxonomy course.

 Students wishing to concentrate in Chemistry are advised to

-take CHEM 1212K,, CHEM 3401, and CHEM 2310.
+take CHEM 1212/1212L, CHEM 3401, and CHEM 2310.

-77.411

-Total hours required for the degree 120 sem ester hours
+Total hours required for the degree 120 s emester hours

-Assessment of the education outcomes for the environmental geography major is primarily the responsibility of the departmental Geography Area Committee, comprised of faculty with expertise in geography and cognate disciplines.
+Assessment of the education outcomes for the environmental geosciences major is primarily the responsibility of the departmental Geography Area Committee, comprised of faculty with expertise in geography and cognate disciplines.
 The Committee assesses the extent to which the program requirements create the desired outcomes by using a variety of techniques.
 Examples of these assessments include the following:

-- All student majors must make oral presentations of their research results to the departmental faculty and submit written copies of their research papers to the departmental office as part of the required Senior Thesis sequence (GEOG 4860 and 4861). - Students must submit a departmental copy of their portfolios of undergraduate coursework, research projects, and professional activity at the end of their last semester of residence. - 3.
-At the time of major coursework completion, students must complete an exit questionnaire to determine the student's perception of achievement of the major's education outcomes. - 4.
-Periodic surveys of alumni who have completed the environmental geography program will be conducted.
+- All student majors must make oral presentations of their research results to the departmental faculty and submit written copies of their research papers to the departmental office as part of the required Senior Thesis sequence (GEOG 4860 and 4861). - Students must submit a departmental copy of their portfolios of undergraduate coursework, research projects, and professional activity at the end of their last semester of residence. - At the time of major coursework completion, students must complete an exit questionnaire to determine the student's perception of achievement of the major's education outcomes. - 4.
+Periodic surveys of alumni who have completed the environmental geosciences program will be conducted.
 These surveys will evaluate the relevancy of the major program to graduates' present employment, their perception of success, and their personal satisfaction with the program.
-The surveys will also solicit suggestions for improvement of the environmental geography major program.
+The surveys will also solicit suggestions for improvement of the environmental geosciences major program.

-BACHELOR OF SCIENCE DEGREE WITH AMAJOR IN PHYSICS
+BACHELOR OF SCIENCE DEGREE WITH A MAJOR IN PHYSICS

-The program leading to the Bachelor of Science degree with a major in Physics is designed to prepare students to enter graduate programs in physics or in astronomy, or to embark upon careers in government, industry, or education.
+The program leading to the Bachelor of Science degree with a major in physics is designed to prepare students to enter graduate programs in physics or in astronomy, or to embark upon careers in government, industry, or education.
 Examples of these outcomes include the following: